 Some materials relevant for this piece were covered earlier in the NATURE and SCIENCE & TECHNOLOGY pages.
 This topic can be very elaborate – and to manage it to a reasonable length, I will limit it to discussing some selected aspects of:

 What must one look for to describe the wave-structure interactions?
-Perhaps the first is to realize that only the waves with lengths (L) less than about 5 times the structures dimension (D) are poised to cause wave-structure interactions (see the Wave Forces on Slender Structures on this page).
+Perhaps the first is to realize that only the waves with lengths (L) less than about 5 times the structures dimension (D) are poised to cause wave-structure interactions (see the Wave Forces on Slender Structures on this page) in the presence of slender structures.
 The second is that the wave energy must remain in balance – which translates to the fact that sum of squares of the wave heights (H^2) in dissipation, reflection and transmission must add to the incident wave height squared.
 This balancing is usually presented in terms of coefficients (the ratios of dissipated, reflected and transmitted wave heights to the incident wave height), squares of which (C^2) must add to one.
 The third is the Surf Similarity Number (SSN, discussed in The Surf Zone on this page) – this parameter appears in every relation where a sloping structure is involved – it is directly proportional to wave period and slope.
 The fourth is the direction of wave forcing relative to the loading face of the structure – its importance can simply be understood from the differences in interactions between the head-on and oblique waves.
 Importance of other structural parameters will surface as we move on to discussing the processes.

 Wave Reflection.
 Wave reflection can be a real problem for harbors lined with vertical-face seawalls.
 It can cause unwanted oscillation and disturbance in vessel maneuvering and motion, and in the scouring of protective structure foundations.
 As one can expect, wave reflection from a vertical-face smooth structure is higher than and different from a non-overtopped sloping structure.
 A non-breaking head-on wave on a smooth vertical-face structure is likely to reflect back straight into the incident waves – an example of perfect reflection.
 When waves are incident at an angle on such a structure, the direction of the reflected waves follows the principle of optical geometry.